All You Need To Know About Composting & How To Make Yours

 Increase in temperature:

-As decomposition of organic materials occurs,
+As the decomposition of organic materials occurs,

 the biological process carried out by the microorganisms present begins to generate heat.